Lewis Jamieson: Career

-St Mirren: 2019-present
+St Mirren: 2019-2025

 Jamieson signed his first senior contract with St Mirren F.C. in 2019.
 He was included in squad of St Mirren to take part in the 2019-20 Scottish Premiership season.
 Despite making it to the squad, Jamieson missed out to make any league appearance of the club in the season.
 Jamieson made four appearances for the club in the Scottish League Challenge Cup that season.
 Jamieson stayed at St Mirren for the 2020-21 Scottish Premiership season.

 Jamieson made his league debut against Rangers FC on 9 August 2020 as a substitute for Cameron MacPherson in the 85th minute of the match.
 The match ended 3–0 to Rangers.
 Jamieson made his Scottish League Cup debut against Partick Thistle F.C. on 7 October 2020 as a substitute for Jonathan Obika in the 84th minute of the game.
 The match ended 4–1 to St Mirren.